Cratza/Cratza-github.io/README.md

 # Cratza-github.io
-# This is a Blog of myself, just for marking down my learning memory.
+<center>This is a Blog of myself, just for marking down my learning memory.</center>